nuwa-protocol/NIPs/NIPs/nip-6.md

         *   **API**: Simple registration and lookup (by `AgentDID`, returning a list of signed device records).
     *   **4. Discovery via Synchronization Layer (If Applicable)**
         *   **Function**: Some chosen synchronization layers (e.g., Matrix, libp2p with specific discovery modules, OrbitDB/IPFS) provide their own peer discovery mechanisms.
-        *   **Mechanism**: If such a layer is used, its native discovery (e.g., joining a Matrix room derived from AgentDID, using libp2p's DHT/mDNS modules, IPFS PubSub) can be the primary method for finding peers already part of that sync ecosystem.
         *   **Verification**: Still relies on NIP-1 DIDs to verify that discovered peers are legitimate devices of the agent.
     *   **Order of Operations & Bootstrapping Strategy**:
         *   A device typically attempts discovery in the following order: